zleinweber/dotfiles/README.md

 ## Goals

-- Require as little human input as possible (in should be possible to fully automate setup without human input)
-- Idempotent - running `./setup` should always be safe and result in doing nothing in everything is already configured
-- Dynamically detect and configure environment for the following platforms
-  - MacOSX
-  - Linux (primarily Ubuntu in codespaces)
-  - Arch Linux (not yet impmlemented)
-- Manage all configuration files (dotfiles) via GNU Stow in a modular way.
-  - Modularity, in this case, supports the dynamic multi envionment configuration described above
-  - Conflict management should be supported.
-As in, if this repo wants to install a `.zshrc` in the users home directory it should support backing up the original unmanaged `.zshrc` if one exists.
+- Low touch.
+Environment should be automatically detected and configured and require as litle human input as possible.
+- Idempotent.
+It should always be safe to run the whole setup script from the top.
+- Modularity.
+It should be possible to build 'recipes' by mixing and matching different modules.

+## Features

+### Generic features

+- Configuration files are grouped into 'packages' and managed via stow
+  - Supports automatically backing up any existing conflicts for a managed file.
-- Install common third party tools and utilities via the appropriate package manager
+- Installation of third party tools and utilities via the appropriate package manager
   - APT on Ubuntu
   - Brew on MacOSX
   - Pacman on Arch
-- Configure MacOSX system settings in a scripted way
+- Conifguration of MacOSX system settings in a scripted way

-- Where appropriate use mackup to sync application settings
-  - This is primarily to support cases where configuration can't simply be installed via stow
+### Tool support

+- atuin
+- oh-my-zsh
+- homebrew
+- neovim

 ## Structure